 THIS CHARTER WAS APPROVED BY THE BOARD ON MARCH 23, 2021

-The purpose of the Audit Committee (the “Committee”) of the Board of Directors (the “Board”) of Neoleukin Therapeutics, Inc. (the “Company”) is to assist the Board in fulfilling its oversight responsibilities relating to:
+The purpose of the Compensation Committee (the “Committee”) of the Board of Directors (the “Board”) of Neoleukin Therapeutics, Inc. (the “Company”) is to assist the Board with compensation and other human resource matters, including:

 Size and Appointment

-- Each member of the Committee must meet the independence requirements of the Commission and of the listing standards of the securities exchange on which the Company’s securities are listed.
+- Each member of the Committee must meet the independence requirements of the Commission Rules and of the listing standards of the securities exchange on which the Company’s securities are listed; and

 The Board may appoint a member of the Committee to serve as the chairperson of the Committee (the “Chair”).
 If the Board does not appoint a Chair, the Committee members may designate a Chair by majority vote.
 The Chair will set the agenda for, preside over and conduct the proceedings of Committee meetings.